BMM: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

-There are a wide range of job roles after BMM which the students can aim for after completing their graduation in this field, and each and every job profile in this field has a vast future scope and offers lucrative packages and incentives to the candidates.
+There is a wide range of job roles that are available after BMM which the students can pursue after completing their graduation in this field and each and every job profile in this field has a very bright future scope and it also offers good packages to the candidates.

-Out of all the job roles in this field - Journalist, content writer and news anchor are the most sought job roles by the candidates and majority of BMM graduates prefer to opt for these roles to make their career path.
+Journalist, content writer and news anchor are the most popular job roles among the candidates and most of the BMM graduates prefer to choose these roles to make their career.

 Bachelor of Mass Media FAQs